Mull Accommodation: Best Places To Stay on Mull in 2026

 Where to stay on Mull, Scotland: village guide

-The Isle of Mull is a large island (second only to the Isle of Skye’s size next door to it).
+The Isle of Mull is a large island (second only to the neighbouring Isle of Skye).
 There are lots of small villages dotted about, each one offering something different.

 Tobermory

-Located on the northeast of the island, Tobermory is the main settlement on the Isle of Mull.
-Once an 18th Century fishing village, it’s most well known for its colourful houses along the harbourfront.
+Located in the northeast of the island, Tobermory is the main settlement on the Isle of Mull.
+Once an 18th-century fishing village, it’s most well-known for its colourful houses along the harbourfront.

 These houses were the inspiration behind the popular children’s TV programme Balamory!

-Tobermory is a gorgeous settlement in its own right and the best place to stay on Mull if you want to be close to the main attractions or don’t have a car.
+Tobermory is a picturesque settlement in its own right and the best place to stay on Mull for first-time visitors, especially if you don’t have a car or want easy access to tours, restaurants and shops.

-Here, you’re within walking distance of Aros Park, Rubhna nan Gall Lighthouse and Isle of Mull Cheese.
+Here, you’re within walking distance of Aros Park, Rubhna nan Gall Lighthouse and the Glass Barn at the Isle of Mull Cheese with its living vine growing inside it.

 There’s also an award-winning fish ‘n’ chip van, a historic sailor’s pub, a whisky distillery, plus plenty of restaurants and independent shops!